odigos-io/odigos/tests/e2e/README.md

 ```bash
 go build -tags=embed_manifests -o ./cli/odigos ./cli
 ```
 - Odigos images tagged with `e2e-test` preloaded to the cluster.
-If you are using KinD you can run:
+If you are using Kind you can run:
 ```bash
 TAG=e2e-test make build-images load-to-kind
 ```